 While Brad enjoyed his time in the non-profit sector, he soon recognized that he would need additional training to make the sort of impact in the community he wanted to have.
 He enrolled in graduate school at The Ohio State University, where he earned a Master’s Degree in Public Policy and Management from the John Glenn School of Public Affairs and a Juris Doctorate from the Moritz College of Law.
 While at Ohio State, Brad served as Vice President of the Public Interest Law Foundation, a group dedicated to providing access to legal services for underprivileged communities, and as a fellow at The Legal Aid Society of Columbus.
 Brad also interned in the office of Governor Ted Strickland, and staffed the Governor’s School Funding Advisory Council at the Ohio Department of Education.

 After school, Brad become a licensed attorney and moved back to Portage County with his wife, Lindsey (a veterinarian and graduate of Crestwood High School and Hiram College).
 Brad worked successfully with other members of the Portage County community to repeal Senate Bill 5 in 2011, and was appointed by the Board of Elections as Deputy Director in 2012.
 While at the Board, he developed and monitored the budget, recruited and trained precinct election officials, and managed a staff over 100 full- and part-time employees.
-His work also included launching the agency’s first social media presence, creating an internship program for pursuing special projects, and creating a user-friendly guide to make the Board's policies easily accessible and understandable.
+His work also included launching the agency’s first social media presence, creating an internship program for pursuing special projects, and developing a user-friendly guide to make the Board's policies easily accessible and understandable.
 He was appointed Portage County Treasurer in February 2015, and elected to serve in that role by Portage County voters in 2016 and 2020.

-Brad enjoys taking advantage of Portage County’s terrific parks, and is a lifelong fan of the Cleveland Browns, Cleveland Indians, and Ohio State Buckeyes.
+When time allows, Brad enjoys taking advantage of Portage County’s terrific parks, and is a lifelong fan of the Cleveland Browns, Cleveland Guardians, and Ohio State Buckeyes.
 He lives in Ravenna with his wife Lindsey and their two sons.